-Rain or shine, here are weatherproof travel tips for your visit of Cologne.
-From museums and cathedrals to travel ideas for children, here´s where to stay dry and enjoy in Cologne.
+Rain or shine, you'll find plenty of things to do in Cologne.
+From museums and cathedrals to travel ideas for children, here´s where to stay dry and enjoy your day.

 01 of 05

 Every Cologne visitor should see the signature landmark of the city: the Cathedral of Cologne, one of Germany's most important architectural monuments.
 This Gothic masterpiece, situated in the heart of the city, is the third tallest cathedral in the world and boasts the highest church spires ever built.
 It took 600 years to build the cathedral and it is home to a golden sarcophagus studded with jewels, which holds the crowned skulls and clothes of the Three Wise Men.
 Don´t miss the modern stained glass window created by German artist Gerhard Richter.
 Composed of more than 11,000 identically sized glass pieces, it offers the modern interpretation of a stained glass window.

 Warm your soul and satisfy your sweet tooth in Cologne’s Chocolate Museum; learn about the 3000-year long history of the cocoa bean around the world, from the Mayan’s chocolate “drink of the gods” to today's commercials.
 The museum is home to a small glass chocolate factory, where you can see how the cocoa bean turns into a chocolate bar.
 The machines all have viewing windows, so you can get a detailed look at the individual production steps.
 If all this talk about chocolate makes your mouth water, head to the 10-feet high chocolate fountain; the museum staff will be happy to dip waffles into the warm chocolate to give you a try.